mahedee/my-learning-playground/linux/Linux-command.md

    - Command: `mkdir [directory]`
    - Description: Creates a new directory.
    - Example: `mkdir new_directory`
+   - Example: `mkdir -p new_directory/sub_directory` - create a new directory with a subdirectory

 * __cd__
     - Command: `cd [directory]`